Home

 blixt

-Warning: The main branch is under heavy development, and is not fully functional yet as we are rewriting our control-plane. if you're interested in using or testing Blixt, use the archive/golang-control-plane branch temporarily.
+Warning: The main branch is under heavy development as we are rewriting our control-plane. if you're interested in using or testing Blixt, consider using the archive/golang-control-plane branch temporarily.
+If you have any questions or issues, check in with us in the #blixt channel on Kubernetes Slack!

 Warning: Experimental.
-There is no intention to ever make this viable for production.
+We currently intend this project to be a sandbox for experimenting with networking functionality, and a safe place to learn.
+For the moment there is no intention to ever make this viable for production use cases.
 DO NOT USE IN PRODUCTION.

 Blixt

-An experimental layer 4 load-balancer for Kubernetes written in Rust and employing Gateway API for the control-plane and eBPF/Aya for the data-plane.
+An experimental layer 4 load-balancer for Kubernetes written in Rust using Kube-RS for the control-plane and eBPF with Aya for the data-plane.

 Note: The word "blixt" means "lightning" in Swedish.